 3. Dirty Wood Surface

 Dirt and dust prevent the wood stain from penetrating the wood pores.
-So, if you apply it over a dirty surface, the wood stain won’t penetrate the surface and will stay at the top layer of wood.
-This leads to a tacky finish.
+Since the stain can’t penetrate the pores, it will stay over the top layer of wood and won’t dry there.

 To fix this, remove the stain from the surface, sand and clean the surface properly and then re-apply it.